This document is only valid for the day on which it is accessed. Please read our disclaimer.

 |12 months to 5 years age||> 40 breaths per minute|

-- Presentation is atypical
+- Presentation not typical

-- There is diagnostic uncertainty
+- Diagnostic uncertainty

 - Infants <3 months of age